fc00/spec/cryptoauth.md

 a third node by creating a derived credential from the password for the first node.
 This is not documented here and in the common case this field and the remaining bytes of the header are set to zero.

+--- this is the end of the part about the authenticator

 A random 24 byte number is placed in the **random nonce** field, to be used during encryption and decryption of the payload.